takho/hmi/README.md

-The instruction of how to operate the BMI calculator and background information is in the subdirectory BMI/index.html file
+The instruction of how to operate the BMI calculator and background information is documented in the index.html file